Awards submission process and criteria

 How to submit

-Step 1: Complete the online entry form and the 1500-word submission statement relevant to the category you are entering
+Step 1: Complete the online entry form and submit a 1,500-word statement addressing the category criteria.

-Step 3: Complete payment to register your submission
+Step 3: Complete payment to finalise your submission.

-Important notes: The submission statement and associated materials MUST explicitly address the criteria outlined on the submission statement forms.
-Please refer to the rules of entry for further information on payment and submission requirements.
+Important notes: All submissions must clearly and explicitly address the criteria outlined in the submission forms.
+Entrants are advised to consult the full Rules of Entry for detailed guidance on eligibility, payment and submission requirements.

 Rules of entry